bab-git/act_CNN/README.md

-# A deep learning framework for action recognition.
+# A deep learning framework for action recognition

 ## Requirements
 - Python 3.5